attilammagyar/js80p/README.md

    maintained, allowing the pedal to be used as a 0% / 100% switch without releasing the sustained notes.

-   Note: since there's no way in this mode to stop a note, it is a good idea to use [static envelope generators](#usage-envelopes-update) for the amplitude or volume parameters of the oscillators which decay into silence during the [DAHDS stages](#usage-envelopes).
-This way the [garbage collector](#usage-gc) can release the voices eventually, making them available for newly triggered notes.
+   Note: there's no way in this mode to stop a note except having it released by the [garbage collector](#usage-gc).
+One way to achieve that is to assign an [envelope generator](#usage-envelopes) to either the amplitude or the volume parameters, and set it up so that it decays into silence before reaching the sustain stage.

  * **P RET**: same as **POLY**, but when a Note Start event is received for a note that is already being held by the sustain pedal, then instead of